 Resident fees are $375.00 (single occupancy), $570.00 (parent and one child), and $660.00 (parent and two children).
 Household utilities are included in this fee.
-The damage deposit is one-half of a month’s rent and payable upon entry into the program.
+The damage deposit is based on market value and is $400.00 for a 1 bedroom and $500.00 for a 2 bedroom and is payable upon entry into the program.
 Additionally, a non-refundable furnishing rental fee of $100.00 is payable upon entry, however, residents can arrange with the program manager to pay this in installments.
 Residents pay an additional monthly fee of $25.00 (single) and $30.00 (parent/child) for cable and furniture replacement fund.
-Residents provide their own food, clothing, and personal items.
+Residents provide their own food, clothing, cell phone, transportation, internet and personal items.
 Living on your own can be an expensive venture.
-It is recommended that you have at least $250.00/month for these items.
+It is recommended that you have a minimum of $350.00/month for these items.

 What if I need to live on my own but can’t afford to?

 Youth are always welcome to discuss with staff options that may be available to them for financial support such as: support from family, employment, Income Assistance/Person’s with Disability, Ministry for Children and Family Development funding.